PricelessToolkit/Unifi-Cloudkey-Repurposed/rsync-snapshots/README.md

 2. `rsync-snapshots.sh`
    Creates timestamped snapshots from the central backup server to the remote CloudKey backup target.

+# clone.sh

+`clone.sh` is a simple rsync-based mirror tool for consolidating data onto a central local server.

+Use it when you want to copy folders from other machines into one main storage location without snapshot retention or versioned history.

+Typical flow:

+`source machines -> clone.sh -> central local server -> rsync-snapshots.sh -> remote backup server`

+Unlike `rsync-snapshots.sh`, this script does not create dated snapshots or retention history.
+It only makes the destination match the source.

 # rsync-snapshots

 Safer snapshot backups over SSH using `rsync` + hard-linking (`--link-dest`).